Need to cancel a non-refundable hotel room? Here’s how to salvage all or part of your money.

 If you’re booking a non-refundable option, check the terms and conditions to see what the flat rate “no show” fee would be.

-Explain your extraordinary circumstances and emphasize that you would love to stay at the property on an alternative date.
+If you booked with the hotel directly, you might have extra leverage.
+Try calling them to explain your extraordinary circumstances and emphasize that you would stay at the property on an alternative date.

 Explain that they are your preferred brand and reference the number of stays you’ve had with them in the past few months.